xepozz/internal-mocker/README.md

 It means that you don't need to write `MockerState::addCondition(...)` into each test case if you want to mock it for whole project.

-> Keep in the mind that the same function in different namespaces is not the same for `Mocker`.
+> Keep in mind that the same functions from different namespaces are not the same for `Mocker`.

-So back to the created `MockerExtension::executeBeforeFirstTest` and edit the `$mocks` var.
+So back to the created `MockerExtension::executeBeforeFirstTest` and edit the `$mocks` variable.

 ```php
 $mocks = [